Frequently Asked Questions

 How to I request a name be added to the Remembrance Plaque of Names?

 Since 1996, an anonymous Burner has created a plaque to commemorate members of our community who have passed away the previous year.
 This tradition continues to honor those people who have affected our Burning experiences and who participated in creating Burning Man.
 This is a call out to you, our community, to please let us know of any Burners lost in the last year whose names you feel should be added to this year’s Remembrance Plaque.
-Please send only their name, exactly as you would like to see it appear, to this address: email@example.com.
+Please visit this page to submit your commemoration.
 Submissions must be received by July 20th to be included on this year’s plaque.
 Submissions after the 20th will be added to next year’s plaque.
 Look for the completed plaque at the base of the Man.
 May their spirits move on to the eternal playa!